Getting started with your research

 Tax Assessment Books

 Franklin County began collecting birth records in 1894, and the Archives holds the Birth Register from 1894-1906.
 Most of these records have been scanned and indexed for automated searching and are available in our online repository.
 Additionally, the Archives holds the Delayed Birth Registers & Indices for births that occurred between 1864-1905.
 For births beginning in 1906, contact the Pennsylvania Division of Vital Records.
 For births prior to 1894, contact or visit the places listed under the “Local Resources” section on the Research Resources page.
 They have access to family histories, church records, etc. which might contain additional information.

 Prior to 1906, any county courthouse could grant U.S. citizenship.
 The process of naturalization consisted of filing at least two papers known as the ‘Declaration of Intention’ and the ‘Petition for Naturalization’.
-After living in the U.S. for two years an immigrant could file their declaration which was their formal oath renouncing allegiance to all other foreign governments.
+After living in the U.S. for two years an immigrant could file their declaration, which was their formal oath renouncing allegiance to all other foreign governments.
 After waiting another three years, an immigrant filed their petition for naturalization.
 Naturalization Dockets, Indices and Papers spanning from 1838-1991 are available at the Archives.
 They may include Certificates of Arrival, Declarations of Intention, Depositions, Lists of Naturalization Petitions Recommended to be Granted or Denied, Naturalization or Alien Dockets and Indices, Naturalization Notes of Testimony, Naturalization Petitions, Orders of Court Granting or Denying Petitions for Naturalization, Repatriation Dockets, Requests for Certificates of Arrival, and Stubs for Naturalization Certificates.